100 Home Hacks That Will Improve Your Life

 Use your dishwasher

 Dishwashers are for so much more than just washing dishes.
 Use yours to dust off knickknacks like mason jars and glass candle globes.
-Pretty much anything glass or ceramic should be fine going in the dishwasher, but you do want to stay away from putting meltable plastics, and these eight objects in your dishwasher at all costs.
+Pretty much anything glass or ceramic should be fine going in the dishwasher, but you do want to stay away from putting meltable plastics.

 Floor Swiffer for Walls

 Baking Soda + Vinegar = Magic